 Please send no more than five (5) poems.
 There is no line minimum or maximum.

 Please send up to two (2) pieces, but no more than 5,000 words total.
 No minimum word count.

 Please send up to eight (8) pieces of art of any medium.
 Get creative!
 We dare you

 Submit your work to email@example.com.
 The subject line should read: “Submission – [Medium].”
 By “medium” we mean, flash, non-fic, poetry, hybrid, art, etc. Attach your work as a .doc or .docx file.
 No PDFs please.

-Include a short cover letter, which should mention if this is a simultaneous submission, what genre your work falls under, such as: historical, mythos, spec fic, sci-fi, fantasy, etc., a bio (no more than 75 words), and an author photo.
+Include a short cover letter, which should mention if this is a simultaneous submission, what genre your work falls under, such as: historical, mythos, spec fic, sci-fi, fantasy, etc., and a bio (no more than 75 words).

 I repeat: we do accept simultaneous submissions, but please let us know as soon as possible if your work is accepted elsewhere!

 Reprints, you ask?
 Sure, we’ll take them!
 Just make sure you let us know where it was published previously so we can give proper attribution should we accept it!